-Reading was mentioned again in the Anglo-Saxon Chronicle in 1006 when they Vikings wintered there again.
+Reading was mentioned again in the Anglo-Saxon Chronicle in 1006 when the Vikings wintered there again.
 By the 1040s Reading was still the centre of a royal estate but was also established as one of the area’s leading towns.
 It had a mint (where coins are made) and a weekly market – in the whole of Berkshire only Wallingford shared this important privilege at the time.
-Its position as Berkshire’s leading town was secured by the foundation of Reading Abbey by King Henry I in 1121.
+After the Norman Conquest in 1066 Reading's position as Berkshire’s leading town was secured by the foundation of Reading Abbey by William the Conqueror's son King Henry I in 1121.

 Max Adams (2017) Alfred’s Britain – war and peace in the Viking age, Head of Zeus

 Grenville G. Astill (1978) Historic towns in Berkshire: an archaeological appraisal, Berkshire Archaeological Committee